Last updated on February 7th, 2021

 2. Add the pork followed by seasonings and the rest of the aromatics.
 Stir to mix everything.

-3. Pour in the liquid from soaking the mushrooms and top up with water if necessary, just enough to barely cover the pork.
+3. Pour in the liquid from soaking the mushrooms to deglaze the pot.
+Scrape the bottom to make sure nothing gets stuck.
+Top up with water if necessary, just enough to barely cover the pork.
 Add hard-boiled eggs if using (I didn’t this round).
 Turn off saute mode

 4. Close the lid.
 Press “pressure cooker” and make sure it’s on “high pressure”.
 Set the timer to 30 minutes.
 Turn the steam release valve to “sealing”